 RESEARCH PROGRAM OVERVIEW

 Biological systems are beautifully complex and their nonlinear dynamics mediate the difference between health or disease, treatment success or treatment failure.
-The Yang Lab seeks fundamental, first-principles understanding into the molecular mechanisms underlying the pathogenesis of and therapeutic efficacy for chronic and infectious diseases.
+The Yang Lab seeks fundamental, first-principles understanding into the molecular mechanisms underlying disease progression and cure for chronic and infectious diseases.

 We leverage advances in systems biology and biomedical data science to drive our discovery of mechanistic insights.
 We employ quantitative, live-cell, dynamic, high-throughput, and multi-OMIC experimental approaches.
 We couple these to network modeling, machine learning and bioinformatic analyses.
-Our research focuses on tuberculosis and heart failure.
+Our research focuses on the greatest global health challenges of our time, including antimicrobial resistance, tuberculosis, and heart failure.

 Yang JH, Cell 2019

 Recent advances in high-throughput experimental technologies and data analyses have enabled the unprecedented observation, quantification and association of biological signals with cellular and clinical phenotypes.
-However, current methods for inferring biological mechanisms from large datasets frequently encode such information in experimentally inaccessible "black-boxes".
-We are developing integrated network modeling and machine learning-based approaches to rapidly reveal causal mechanisms underlying therapeutic efficacy and disease pathogenesis.
+We are developing integrated network modeling and interpretable machine learning-based approaches to rapidly reveal causal mechanisms underlying therapeutic efficacy and disease pathogenesis.

 Relevant Publications: